Bodybuilding Calculator

 Frequently Asked Questions (FAQs)

-Most bodybuilders aim for 1.6-2.2 grams of protein per kilogram of body weight daily.
+Most bodybuilders need 1.0 to 1.2 grams of protein per pound of body weight daily for muscle growth.